-1. Select the Join machine to a domain option in the Domain Join section, shown in the following figure.
+1. Select the Join virtual machine to a domain option in the Domain Join section, shown in the following figure.

 - 2. Select the domain from the Domain drop-down menu. - 3.
 Optionally, from the Organizational Unit drop-down menu, select an OU for the desktops. - 4.
-To add the desktop to one of more AD groups, move those groups from the Available AD groups to join to Selected AD groups to join list by selecting the groups and clicking the Add item button. - 5.
+To add the desktop to one or more AD groups, select and move the groups from the Available AD groups to join to the Selected AD groups to join list. - 5.
 To reset the desktops hostname when joining it to the domain, select the Set desktop hostname to virtual machine name check box.
 With this option selected, the Leostream Agent attempts to set the hostname to the value shown in the Name column on the > Resources > Desktops page.